-Most importantly, roughly $55 billion worth of valuable materials thrown to the trash.
+Most importantly, roughly $55 billion worth of valuable materials.
+Yes folks, all thrown to the trash.
 Yes folks as a result of our old electronics and annually.
-In the U.S. alone more importantly, 9.4 million tons of old electronics thrown away annually.
-Consquently however, only 12.5% of that gets recycled.
-Thereby creating a massive growing problem with electronic waste.
-So much of a problem.
-Just so darn much.
+In the U.S. alone more importantly.
+Totals running up to 9.4 million tons of old electronics.
+Yes and again thrown away annually.
+Consequently however, only 12.5% of that gets recycled.

 What is e-waste?

-E-waste equals the global accumulation of discarded electrical and electronic devices.
+First of all, E-waste equals the global accumulation.
+Yes again of discarded electrical and electronic devices.
 So that’s computers, TV’s, tablets and mobile phones.

 As well, E-waste ranges from devices that broke and unusable.
 Then to those simply unwanted and obsolete.
-Any device could be destined to reuse, resale, salvage, recycling or disposal considered e-waste.
-Yet and most noteworthy, the most are not recycled.
+Any device could be destined to reuse, resale or salvage.
+Also recycling or disposal is considered e-waste.
+Yet and most noteworthy, the majority of e-waste is not recycled.

 The growing problem

-More noteworthy, roughly 41.8 million metric tons of e-waste from Americans ship to developing countries annually.
-In that waste, $55 billion worth of valuable materials like gold, silver, copper and palladium aren’t recovered from old electronics each year.
-It would if e-waste recycling was efficient as automotive recycling.
+More noteworthy, roughly 41.8 million metric tons of e-waste of the inside of electronics from Americans.
+All that we ship to developing countries annually.
+In that waste, $55 billion worth of valuable materials are wasted.
+For example and like gold, silver, copper and palladium.
+Yes folks, they aren’t recovered from old electronics each year.
+It would be so lucrative if e-waste recycling was efficient as automotive recycling.